 Your individual risk may vary depending on your age, the amount of time you use the BiPAP device, and any other medical conditions.
 Talk to your doctor if you experience any problems or have any concerns about using BiPAP.

 Your pulmonary specialist will give you instructions on how and when to use your BiPAP machine.
-Following their instructions will allow you to get the most benefits from your BiPAP machine.
+Following their instructions will allow you to get the most benefits from your medical equipment.

-Following are some factors to keep in mind as you get started with BiPAP.
+Here are some things to keep in mind as you get started with your BiPAP device:

 It’s a good idea to familiarize yourself with the different parts and features of your BiPAP machine, including its mask or nasal plugs, the motor that delivers air, and the tubing connecting the motor to the mask or plugs.
 Your machine may also have additional features, such as a heated humidifier.

-Before you use your BiPAP machine, an expert such as a respiratory therapist may need to calibrate it; that is, adjust the settings to fit your needs.
-The expert may also give you additional instructions on how to use the machine, including how to prepare yourself and how to maintain the device.
+Before you use your BiPAP machine, an expert such as a respiratory therapist may need to calibrate it, meaning adjust the settings to fit your needs.
+The specialist may also give you additional instructions on how to use the machine, including how to prepare yourself for BiPAP therapy and how to maintain the device.

 Have you used BiPAP or another type of ventilation with SMA?
-Share your experiences in the comments below, or start a conversation by posting on mySMAteam.
+Let others know in the comments below.

 Get updates directly to your inbox.